 Mosaicking is my go to craft at the moment.
 I learned it years ago at Exeter’s Royal Albert Museum.
 It was probably the coolest course that I’ve ever been on.
-Right in the middle of an exhibition showcasing the craft a group of us were taught by Elaine Goodwin, a renowned mosaic artist.
+Right in the middle of a mosaic exhibition , a group of us were taught by Elaine Goodwin, a renowned artist.
 Visitors to the museum watched us work.
-Sadly that first piece that I produced, a wonky, purple lizard went missing in a house move.
+Sadly the first piece that I produced, a wonky, purple lizard went missing in a house move.

-In future post I might show off some of the pieces that I’ve created over the years.
+In future posts I might show off some of the pieces that I’ve created over the years.
 However today I’ll start with the rainbows that I’ve produced since spring 2020.
-My output has increased substantially during COVID-19 lockdown.
+I’ve increased my output substantially since the COVID-19 lockdowns.
 It’s a good job that the blokes in my home don’t stay still for too long otherwise they’d be covered in little glass squares.

-Following the plea to put rainbows in our windows for kids to spot I made the first of what turned out to be the first of six…and counting Ever my harshest critic I wasn’t pleased with the white background.
+Following the plea to put rainbows for the NHS in our windows for kids to spot I made one.
+It turned out to be the first of six…and counting Ever my harshest critic I wasn’t pleased with the white background.
 I find its andamento, the way the tiles are positioned, discordant.
 Other people didn’t seem to notice and I got really positive feedback.
-I gifted it to my colleagues in August 2020 as a leaving gift.
+I gifted it to my colleagues in August 2020 as a leaving present.
 It sits in the office of the mental health team where I’d worked for the previous sixteen years.

-More recently I’ve started to make other rainbows for NHS friends mainly as presents for people who are flying the healthcare nest.
+More recently I’ve started to make other rainbows for NHS friends.
+They are mainly presents for people flying the healthcare nest.
 It’s like a rainbow factory in my house.
-Here’s three more .They’re quite quick to knock out and production rates soared to a heady height of two a week at one stage. even though I don’t work intensively Each time I boiled the kettle or am waiting for something to heat up I do a line or two.
+Here’s three more .They’re quite quick to knock out and production rates soared to a heady height of two a week at one stage even though I don’t work intensively Each time I boiled the kettle or waited for something to heat up I did a line or two.
 It’s amazing how speedily they multiplied!